BaseMax/PyTreeView/README.md

 PyTreeView is a python class and library to display Tree View from array, object, or JSON.

+> Can someone help me to publish this package in pypi? https://pypi.org/project/PyTreeView/

 ## Data structure

 The following data types are currently supported: